 There was a North, South split.
 Land certification was more impactful in the North, which may suggest that the north is driving the effects observed.

 Non-market transactions reduce productivity.
 Missing income from rentals represents 5% on average of total household income.
 For the lowest quintile however, this is 12%.

-It can be considered descriptive as there is no natural experiment involved in the process.
+However, this research can be considered descriptive as there is no natural experiment involved in the process.
 The paper cannot confirm causality but states there is a high level of correlation.
 Also observed the impact of an already established land certification process, not the creation of a brand new programme, so results may be different elsewhere.